opendocsg/slw-judgments-backfill/2015_SGHC_211/report.md

 97     It is settled law that the touchstone in a minority oppression claim is fairness.
 This was

-emphasised in _Over & Over Ltd v Bonvests Holdings Ltd and another_ [2010] 2 SLR 776 (“ _Over & Over_ ”) (at [81] and [130]) where the Court of Appeal provided a clear summary of the principles that govern a minority oppression claim.
+emphasised in _Over & Over Ltd v Bonvests Holdings Ltd and another_ <span class="citation">[2010] 2 SLR 776</span> (“ _Over & Over_ ”) (at [81] and [130]) where the Court of Appeal provided a clear summary of the principles that govern a minority oppression claim.
 The common thread that underpins all four limbs under s 216 of the Companies Act is that the members must have been treated in an unfair manner.
 There is therefore little utility in reading the four limbs disjunctively and attempting to draw a distinction between each limb.

 98     Even though prejudice to the claimant is an important factor in the overall assessment of unfairness, it is not an essential requirement to make out a claim under s 216 of the Companies Act: see _Over & Over_ at [72].
 In this respect, Singapore law differ from English law where both unfairness and prejudice must be shown in order to establish an unfair prejudice claim: see s 994 of the English Companies Act 2006 (c 46) (UK) and _Re Saul D Harrison & Sons plc_ [1995] 1 BCLC 14 at 31 (“ _Re Saul Harrison_ ”).